 The 5K runner: The5kRunner is a great resource for beginners to the sport.
 The blog, owned by 3 people, contains tips for those who are getting started in triathlon and duathlon, but also reviews on all kind of gadgets for running, especially watches.
 You can check their blog here: https://the5krunner.com/

 Randall Wharton: Many of you can relate to Randall’s story: he started running on 2012, when he was 39 years old, overweighed and unfit.
-Since then, he has been counting kilometres and sharing his journey on his blog: https://rigbag.wordpress.com/
+Since then, he has been counting kilometers and sharing his journey on his blog: https://rigbag.wordpress.com/

 Mary P: maybe she’s not the one that has more followers on Twitter, but she is worth visiting (and following).
 Mary P. defines herself as “a bit obsessed with running”.
-She dedicates her blog (http://www.ahealthiermoo.com/) to healthy lifestyle and running.
-Furthermore, Mary is currently pregnant, so you can also find great piece of advice about pregnancy and sport in her blog and Twitter account.
+She dedicates her blog (http://www.ahealthiermoo.com/) to covering healthy lifestyle and running.
+Furthermore, Mary is currently pregnant, so you can also find great advice about pregnancy and sport in her blog and Twitter account.

 Helen T_m_lynS_ville: Helen uses Twitter, and also her blog to talk about her journey in health and fitness.
-Not only she talks about races, training and healthy lifestyle, but she also shares amazing recipes as well as her own personal experiences.
+Not only does she talk about races, training and healthy lifestyle, but she also shares amazing recipes as well as her own personal experiences.
 Since setting up HelsBels, Helen has received awards for her blog and you can read her here: http://helsbels.org.uk

 Diabetic Dad Runs: Diabetic Dad Runs has a challenge, and he’s running towards it.
-He passed from being just another dad sitting on the couch to actually stand up and set a goal: to run the Marathon des Sables (or as he defines it “outrun my midlife crisis in the Sahara Desert”).
+He passed from being just another dad sitting on the couch to actually standing up and setting a goal: to run the Marathon des Sables (or as he defines it “outrun my midlife crisis in the Sahara Desert”).
 You can follow his journey towards one of the hardest races in the world and his training both on his Twitter account and in his blog.